josephhu1/PeachParty/README.md

 # PeachParty

-PeachParty is an object-oriented board game where two players control the actors: Peach and Yoshi.
+__PeachParty is an object-oriented board game where two players control the actors: Peach and Yoshi.__
-* This project emphasizes OOP programming, inheritance/polymorphism and abstraction.
+* This project emphasizes OOP programming, inheritance/polymorphism and abstraction
 * I coded the following files: Actor.cpp, Actor.h, StudentWorld.cpp, and StudentWorld.h

 Description: